manishkatyan/bbb-strapi/README.md

   <img style="width: 100%; height: auto;" src="assets/bbb-configuration.png" alt="bbb-class" />
 </div>

+- Enter BigBlueButton Url and Secret, if you don't have create free account [here](https://higheredlab.com/).
+- Click on verify it will verify entered BigBlueButton Url and Secret correct or not.
+- Click on Save.

 To setup amend default plugin configuration we recommend to put following snippet as part of `config/plugins.js` file.
 If the file does not exist yet, you have to create it manually.

 ```js